< Back

 Sedation

-• Propofol (Diprivan) is typically dosed at 5-50 mcg/kg/minute.
-It can be titrated every 5-10 minutes, adjusting in 5-10 mcg/kg/minute increments.
-Dosing should not be weight-based in patients with obesity, and the maximum dosage is typically 70 mcg/kg/minute, but PRIS risk is increased with doses in this range.
-Onset is 1-2 minutes, and the duration is 3-10 minutes (Tietze & Fuchs, 2021).
+• Propofol (Diprivan) is typically dosed at 5 to 50 mcg/kg/minute.
+It can be titrated every 5 to 10 minutes, adjusting in 5 to 10 mcg/kg/minute increments.
+Dosing should not be weight-based in patients with obesity, and the maximum dosage is typically 70 mcg/kg/minute.
+However, the risk of propofol infusion syndrome (PRIS, characterized by hyperkalemia, metabolic acidosis, renal and cardiac failure) is increased with doses in this range.
+Routine monitoring of triglycerides, lactate, creatinine kinase, and myoglobin may assist with identifying PRIS.
+The onset is 1 to 2 minutes, and the duration is 3 to 10 minutes.

 • Benzodiazepines, commonly midazolam (Versed), lorazepam (Ativan), or alprazolam (Xanax), have significant historical use and are among the most used sedatives in critical care settings worldwide.
 However, benzodiazepines for continuous sedation were commonplace before ICU sedation guidelines were widespread, and the push for sedation weaning was not as typical.

-• Loading doses of midazolam (Versed) range from 0.01-0.05 mg/kg (0.5-4 mg), and multiple loading doses may be required.
-Maintenance dosing is typically 0.02-0.1 mg/kg/hour (2-8 mg/hour) with intermittent dosing as needed.
+• Midazolam (Versed) is a potent amnestic associated with respiratory and cardiovascular depression.
+In rare cases, patients may experience paradoxical effects such as agitation, restlessness, and aggression.
+It may lead to delirium.
+Loading doses of midazolam (Versed) range from 0.01 to 0.05 mg/kg (0.5 to 4 mg), and multiple loading doses may be required.
+Maintenance dosing is typically 0.02 to 0.1 mg/kg/hour (2 to 8 mg/hour) with intermittent dosing as needed.
 Benzodiazepine dosing should not be weight-based in patients with obesity.
-Onset is typically 2-5 minutes, and duration is 30 minutes.
+Onset is typically 2 to 5 minutes, and duration is 30 minutes.
 It is hepatically metabolized and may have a prolonged half-life in critically ill patients with renal or hepatic impairment.
-It may interact with many azole antifungals or antiretrovirals and other medications metabolized by CYP3A4 (Tietze & Fuchs, 2021).
+It may interact with many azole antifungals or antiretrovirals and other medications metabolized by CYP3A4 (Fuchs, 2024).

-• Loading doses of lorazepam (Ativan) range from 0.02-0.04 mg/kg (1-2 mg), and multiple loading doses might be required.
-After this, it can be dosed intermittently 0.02-0.06 mg/kg (1-4 mg) every 2-6 hours (preferred) or 0.01-0.1 mg/kg/hour (0.5-10 mg/hour) via continuous infusion.
+• Lorazepam (Ativan) has a slower onset, making titration somewhat delayed and more challenging.
+Common adverse effects include respiratory depression, delirium, and oversedation.
+The staff should be observant of IV-line precipitate, with an in-line filter in use when available.
+Loading doses of lorazepam (Ativan) range from 0.02 to 0.04 mg/kg (1 to 2 mg), and multiple loading doses might be required.
+After this, it can be dosed intermittently at 0.02 to 0.06 mg/kg (1 to 4 mg) every 2 to 6 hours (preferred) or 0.01 to 0.1 mg/kg/hour (0.5 to 10 mg/hour) via continuous infusion.
 Benzodiazepine dosing should not be weight-based in patients with obesity.
-Onset is typically in 15-20 minutes, while the duration may be as long as 6-8 hours.
+Onset is typically 15 to 20 minutes, while the duration may be as long as 6 to 8 hours.
 Propylene glycol solvent can accumulate with prolonged use or higher dosing, leading to metabolic acidosis.
-Lorazepam (Ativan) does not interact with medications metabolized by CYP3A4 (Tietze & Fuchs, 2021).
+Lorazepam (Ativan) does not interact with medications metabolized by CYP3A4 (Fuchs, 2024).

 Analgesia